FrontEndFoxes/curriculum/workshop/mini1.md

 We'll start from scratch in [Code Sandbox](http://codesandbox.io).
 Create a Code Sandbox account and scaffold a starter Vue.js template by clicking [here](https://codesandbox.io/s/vue).

-We're going to build a an application to load random dog images and store them to favorites:
+We're going to build an application to load random dog images and store them to favorites:

 ![random dog app](./images/mini2_1.png)